Policy Study

 This publication analyses the consequences of algorithmic management among Swedish warehouse workers.
 As the first large-scale quantitative analysis of its kind, the results of this study indicate that, on average, the use of AM has negative consequences for employees.
 The more workers are exposed to algorithmic control, the less autonomy they feel they have in their work, the less trust they feel from and towards their employer, and the greater workload they experience.
 Its use also affects employees’ well-being at work: When algorithmic control tools are widely used, employees are less satisfied with their jobs and less motivated, and they feel significantly more stressed and more uncertain about whether they will be able to keep their jobs.

 But this study also shows that some of these consequences can be prevented through worker influence and transparency in the company’s decision-making processes.
-Therefore, it is of the utmost importance to ensure that the trade unions have sufficient tools to defend their members’ interests when it comes to the implementation of new digital systems in the work place, both to protect the employees against a dystopian work environment where every aspect of the work can be monitored and controlled and to ensure that the Swedish model, with its large degree of trust between the parties in the labor market, stands strong in tomorrow’s digital reality.
+Therefore, it is of the utmost importance to ensure that the trade unions have sufficient tools to defend their members’ interests when it comes to the implementation of new digital systems in the workplace, both to protect the employees against a dystopian work environment where every aspect of the work can be monitored and controlled and to ensure that the Swedish model, with its large degree of trust between the parties in the labour market, stands strong in tomorrow’s digital reality.

 This policy study series is part of the Digital Research Programme